What is homes not hospitals care?

 A review took place and a report called “Building The Right Support” explained how the NHS and Local Authority had to work together to make sure children, young people and adults with learning disabilities and/or Autism could get the support they needed nearer to home.

-At the bottom of the page you can watch a video about Transforming Care.
+At the bottom of the page you can watch a video about homes not hospitals care.

 It can improve the lives of children, young people and adults with learning disabilities and autism who have challenging behaviours: